IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 #  Receiver Requirements on Feedback Intensity {#scream-receiver}

-The simple task of the receiver is to feed back acknowledgements with with time stamp and ECN bits indication for received packets to the sender.
-Upon reception of each RTP packet, the receiver MUST maintain enough information to send the aforementioned values to the sender via an RTCP transport- layer feedback message.
+The simple task of the receiver is to feed back acknowledgements with with time stamp and ECN bits indication for received data units to the sender.
+Upon reception of each data unit, the receiver MUST maintain enough information to send the aforementioned values to the sender via an RTCP transport- layer feedback message.
 The frequency of the feedback message depends on the available RTCP bandwidth.
 The requirements on the feedback elements and the feedback interval